 Trying to find your next spot for a perfect Winter vacation?
 Consider Durango, Colorado!

-For various reasons, Durango is your ultimate Winter getaway in the southwestern part of the state.
+For various reasons, Durango is your ultimate winter getaway in the southwestern part of Colorado.

 So Many Outdoor Things to Do